dineshbali18/GDP-2/README.md

 **Visualize Trends:** Accurately depict expenditure categories, income, and savings progress with interactive charts.\
 **Insights in Real Time:** Provide tools that allow for frequent changes to deliver accurate and timely financial summary.

+\
+**Savings goals with progress tracking for Bearcat Finance App**\
+For BearCat Finance, users can set personalized savings goals with target amounts, deadlines, and automatic contributions via linked bank accounts.\
+Progress is tracked through a visual progress bar, percentage completed, and projected completion dates. \
+Features like milestone celebrations, reminders, and detailed contribution history keep users motivated and on track.